Holy-Morphism/WaveShotzz/README.md

 - **features**:
   - **authentication**: User authentication feature.
   - **user**: User-related functionalities.
+  - **messaging**: Direct messaging feature.
+  - **explore**: Explore page feature.
 - **previous**: Legacy code from the MVC architecture.

+## Legacy Code

+The `legacy` folder contains code from previous versions of the application.
+This code follows the MVC (Model-View-Controller) architecture.
+While this code is no longer in active use, it is kept for reference and historical purposes.
+Please note that this code might not be up-to-date with the current application features and may lack recent bug fixes and improvements.## Legacy Code

+The `legacy` folder contains code from previous versions of the application.
+This code follows the MVC (Model-View-Controller) architecture.
+While this code is no longer in active use, it is kept for reference and historical purposes.
+Please note that this code might not be up-to-date with the current application features and may lack recent bug fixes and improvements.

 ## Prerequisites